 - Act as a project leader and oversee the training and professional development of junior staff

 What Is the Job Demand for Water Management Planners?

-Demand for Urban and Regional Planners working in all sectors is expected to grow some 6% in the coming decade between 2014 and 2024.
-This is the average of all jobs in the US at present.
-Much of this work depends on urban and rural developments, either public, civic, Federal or private.
+Demand for Urban and Regional Planners working in all sectors is expected to grow some 7% between 2020 and 2030.
+This is the average of all jobs in the US at present.* Much of this work depends on urban and rural developments, either public, civic, Federal or private.
 However, there is always demand in the mitigation of the effects of climate change as water supplies dry and change, rivers change direction and so on.
 There may not be enough demand for the ecology side of the job, and so growth in work will continue to rely on public works.